meagerfindings/browser_detect/README.md

 ## TODOs
 - Test coverage
 - Real 404 page or redirect to new visitor page
+- Switch to SendGrid
+- regex to enforce password complexity
+- change password length to 8 characters minimum
+ - fix in tests

 ### Large TODOs
 - JavaScript for making the whole Portal workflow into one screen.